guignol1981/file-gen-cli/README.md

 ## Getting started

 -   install globaly with
-    > `yarn global add file-gen-cli`
+    > `npm i file-gen-cli@latest -g`
 -   Add a folder to hold your templates and gencli.json files
     > files templates examples [here](https://github.com/guignol1981/file-gen-cli/tree/master/example/cli-templates)
+    > see bellow for gencli configuration [here](https://github.com/guignol1981/file-gen-cli/tree/master/example/gencli.json)
 -   Register your cli config with
-    > `file-gen-cli register myConfig`
+    > `file-gen-cli register`
 -   Use your config with
     > `file-gen-cli myConfig`

 ## How it works

 When you use the register parameters, file-gen-cli will lookup in the folder it's being executed for a gencli.json file.
-It will then save in the cloud this config associeted with the config name.
-It will then look the each file configs of each entity configs then will look for each of the template files name in the folder it's being executed.
-It will then store those file in the cloud associated with the config name.
+It will then save in the cloud this config associeted with the cliName parameters.
+It will then look each file configs of each entity configs then will look for each of the templates files name in the folder it's being executed.
+It will then store those file in the cloud associated with the cli name.

 **you can rewrite the config the same way**